Posted on

-The substantial factor test is a legal principle used to determine whether someone else’s conduct was the proximate cause of your injury.
+The substantial factor test is used to determine whether someone else’s conduct was the proximate cause of your injury.
 It asks whether the defendant’s conduct was a substantial factor leading to your injuries.

-Plaintiffs in a personal injury case generally must show that there was causation, including proximate causation, between the defendant’s conduct and their injuries in order to succeed with their personal injury claim.
+In a personal injury case, you generally must show that there was causation, including proximate causation, between the defendant’s conduct and your injuries in order to succeed.

 What is causation?

 Causation is the connection between one event and another.
-In personal injury law, it is the requirement that the defendant’s negligence is sufficiently connected to the victim’s injuries.
-The victim has the burden of proof.
-They have to show that there was this connection in order to hold the defendant liable for the plaintiff’s harm.
+In personal injury law, it is the requirement that the defendant’s negligence is sufficiently connected to your injuries.

 As the victim, you have the burden of proving both in a personal injury case for compensation.

-For example: Helen is waiting on the platform of a railroad station for her train.
-A different train pulls in.
-While boarding that train, a passenger drops a bag carrying fireworks, which explodes.
+For example: While boarding a train, a passenger drops a bag carrying fireworks, which explodes.
 The explosion knocks over a statue, which falls on Helen.
 Unable to find the passenger who dropped the bag, Helen sues the railroad company.
-She claims that its negligence in keeping a safe platform proximately caused her injuries.
-The railroad company claims that, even if it was negligent, it was too far removed to be the proximate cause of the statue falling and hurting her.1
+The railroad company claims that it was too far removed to be the proximate cause of the statue falling and hurting her.1

 Some jurisdictions, like California, claim to have combined actual and legal causation, though they still require evidence that satisfies both.3